kiliman/remix-typedjson/README.md

 }
 // for parentsData, you can specify a Record of typed loaders keyed by route id
 // root.tsx
-export LoaderType = typeof loader
+export type LoaderType = typeof loader
 // routes/parent.tsx
-export LoaderType = typeof loader
+export type LoaderType = typeof loader
 // routes/child.tsx
 import { type LoaderType as RootLoaderType } from '~/root' import { type LoaderType as ParentLoaderType } from '~/routes/parent'